sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Description of the function
 """""""""""""""""""""""""""""""""
-The sin sine activation function, implemented on an element-wise basis. :math:`y = sin(x)`。 This operation belongs to **local operations**.
+The sin sine activation function, implemented on an element-wise basis. :math:`y = sin(x)`.
+This operation belongs to **local operations**.

 Explanation of parameters